 I don't think it's quite the same as the awe and wonder one gets from vistas of colourful, exotic adventure, or even the creation of wonderful civilizations such as that of Barsoom, though it can be linked with that.
 You see, Barsoom is a masterpiece of unity-in-multiplicity, a "connected colourfulness", like Robert E Howard's Hyborian Age's setting for his Conan stories.

 Laumer, by contrast, gives us almost no colour.
-He is a monochrome writer or at most a "mezzotint writer", like Asimov.
+Like Asimov, he is a monochrome or at most a "mezzotint writer".
 And he is more intense than Asimov.

 To tap into an archetype - it's easier said than done!
 Done carelessly, it could result in something too fuzzily emotional, something that lacks that realistic bite that causes a tale to jump into focus.